elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 - effect of transferring the one or more financial risks inherent in the underlying primary instrument
 - PV of a forward contract is 0; so no initial investment
 - main purpose is for risk management or hedging.
 Other purposes is speculation and arbitraging.
-- Risks: market risk, credit risk (counterparty), and liqduity risk (companies paying off debt obligations)
+- Risks: market risk, credit risk (counterparty), and liquidity risk (companies paying off debt obligations)
 - Measure at FV-NI
   - remeasure on SFP dates
 - Purchase commitments are not derivatives unless